mongmong/coding-problems/basic/loop/print-blocks-left.md

 ## Problem

-Given an positive integer n (n<=20), print n square blocks with size from 1 to n.
+Given an positive integer n (n <= 20), print n square blocks with size from 1 to n.
 All blocks should aligh to the left.

 ## Hints